google/differential-privacy/cc/docs/algorithms/approx-bounds.md

 noisy count of inputs inside each bin is checked to see whether it exceeds the `threshold`.
 Out of bins that exceed the `threshold`, the bin representing the interval containing the largest values maps to the maximum; the one for the smallest values maps to the minimum.
-Each `threshold` maps to a `success_probability`, which is the probability that the bin chosen will not contain a true count of 0.
+Each `threshold` can be used to calculate a `success_probability`, which is the probability that a bin that passes the threshold had at least one input in it.
 We only need to specify either `threshold` or `success_probability`, since each maps to a specific value of the other.

 Without a complete understanding, it is best to use the default values for all of these additional parameters.